gofr-dev/gofr/docs/advanced-guide/handling-data-migrations/page.md

 ```

 `migration.Datasource` have the datasources whose migrations are supported i.e. Redis and SQL (MySQL and PostgreSQL).
-All the migrations always run in a transaction.
+All migrations always run in a transaction.

 For MySQL it is highly recommended to use `IF EXISTS` and `IF NOT EXIST` in DDL commands as MySQL implicitly commits these commands.